LeCrew/marvelous-css-api/README.md

       getTypes: function(attributeName){},             // return all attribute types, with for each a regexp tester and units
       getSupports: function(attributeName){},          // return browsers/mobiles support

-      isValid: function(attributeName, inputString){}, // return true/false if the inputString is valid for attributeName
+      isValid: function(attributeName, expression){}, // return true/false if the expression is valid for attributeName
       isParent: function(attributeName){},             // return true/false is the attributeName is a parent attribute

       getPseudoClasses: function(){},                  // return all CSS pseudo classes